How the wives of country music stars created their own powerful — sometimes controversial — Instagram empires

 “I do not believe in violence, or mobs/cults rioting or storming buildings.
 I do not believe ‘patriots’ are the people storming the building,” she wrote in a follow-up post the next day.

-Kelley also told her followers that she has received many direct messages from people who say they’re afraid to say anything online for fear of being “canceled.”
+Kelley also told her followers she has received many direct messages from people who say they’re afraid to say anything online for fear of being “canceled.”
 “Cancel culture” has become a popular conservative talking point, which points to another reason influencers and their artist husbands are unlikely to see much industry fallout: While country music has grown increasingly popular among liberal audiences, the industry doesn’t want to risk alienating its huge number of conservative fans.

 Don’t worry about all the stuff “that hits the media about your comments,” one fan commented on Jan.
 13 on a close-up photo of Brittany Aldean’s manicure.
 “Most of America feels exactly like you do!!!”